COMHIS/python-basics/2_basic_concepts/part2.md

 **Note:** We'll occasionally use the term _script_ here.
 That term refers to the program code that we're writing.

+**Note:** At some point you'll want to use a bit more sophisticated editor than Notepad, TextEdit, etc. [See here for alternatives.](./editors.md) That point might as well be now.

 If the following is trivial for you, skip straight into the [Dostoyevsky -text analysis part](./suddenly.md).

 ---